-We confirmed that no drug-related severe adverse events were reported and myelosuppression was mild at doses \leq 40mg/ m 2 /d.
-One of three GBM patients in cohort 7 (40mg/m 2) and one of three GBM patients in cohort 6 (30 mg/m 2) exhibited stable disease after one or two cycles of treatment.
+In the Phase I portion of the study, one of three GBM patients in cohort 6 (30mg/m2) and one of three GBM patients in cohort 7 (40 mg/m2) exhibited stable disease after one cycle of treatment.
 In earlier cohorts, we reported that two patients exhibited a response (stable disease or partial response) with a maximum response of 84 weeks and improved clinical signs prior to discontinuing due to adverse events unrelated to the study.